axelang/axe-docs/docs/features/generics.md

 }
 ```

-Here, `maybe_double` will automatically infer the return type from the input type `T`, and the behavior changes accordingly.
-This pattern is particularly useful in numeric computations or algorithms where the same logic should apply to multiple numeric types.
+In this case, `maybe_double` always returns a value of type `T`, but the computation performed varies depending on what `T` actually is.
+When instantiated with a floating-point type, floating-point arithmetic is used; when instantiated with a 32-bit integer, integer arithmetic applies instead.
+The return type is inferred directly from the input type, which makes the function predictable to use while still allowing type-specific behavior.
+This pattern is especially useful in numeric code, where the same conceptual operation should apply across multiple numeric representations.

-Another powerful feature is that generic functions can call other generic functions with inferred type parameters.
+Another important aspect of Axe’s generics is that generic functions can freely call other generic functions, with type parameters inferred automatically from the arguments passed.
 For example:

 ```axe
 def add_or_concat[T](a: T, b: T): T {